PoomSmart/Slo-mo-Mod/README.md

 Slo-mo Mod
 ==========

-Enable Slo-mo capture on unsupported iOS 7+ devices and customize it.
+Enable Slo-mo capture on iOS 7+ devices and customize it.

 MIT License.